NLP-Discourse-SoochowU/DTCP/README.md

 1. We provide our newest parser in "upd_parser" where we present the codes and the pre-trained DTC parsing model for downstream applications.

-2. Some data is too big, and we failed to upload it to Github, the "data" package can be downloaded at xxx, and the passcode is xxx.
+2. Some data is too big, and we failed to upload it to Github, the "data" package can be downloaded at https://pan.baidu.com/s/16AvxxNwgFLo6PPBTp9VXqA, and the passcode is lynx.
 You need to download the "stanfordcorenlp" by yourself.

 3. Run the following command to train and save your parser:
    ```